 Gauley Tailwaters

-Open — Open year-round on a first-come, first-served basis.
-The campground typically closes for approximately three weeks in early September during peak Gauley whitewater season to provide additional parking and river access.
-Limited to 14 consecutive nights per 28-day period.
+Open year-round on a first-come, first-served basis.
+No reservations, no camping fee.
+The campground temporarily closes annually in September during peak Gauley Season to allow for additional parking and river access.

 Low water conditions on Tuesday and Wednesday September 19-20